 The park is remote, please fuel your vehicle and purchase supplies before heading to the park.

-The Dog Canyon ranger station is staffed intermittently, it is best to download trail maps and information from the park’s website before leaving home.
+The Dog Canyon ranger station is staffed intermittently, it is best to download trail maps and information from the park’s website or download the NPS App before leaving home.

-Quiet hours are from 8:00 pm to 8:00 am.
+Quiet hours are from 8:00 pm to 8:00 am Mountain Time.
 No generators, during quiet hours.

 Pets are permitted in the campground and along the park road.
 Leashes 6 ft. in length are required.
 Pets may not be left unattended or inside vehicles.
 Pets causing a disturbance may be asked to leave, no refunds of fees.
 All trails are closed to pets.